mephi42/ctftool/doc/0008-url-rewrite.md

 # Motivation
 [motivation]: #motivation

 Testability.
-Challenges may contain e.g. Google Drive URLs, which may be handled by the code in a special way, but which should not be fetched during testing.
+Challenges may contain, e.g., Google Drive URLs, which may be handled by the code in a special way, but which should not be fetched during testing.
 By rewriting these URLs to point to a test HTTP server, this special handling can be verified without accessing external sites.